alexpenson/data.table.examples/README.md

 http://www.r-bloggers.com/advanced-tips-and-tricks-with-data-table/

-## No side effects!
+## No side effects?
-In the functional programming paradigm, the output is the only thing a function affects, no side effects!
+In the functional programming paradigm, a function's output is the only thing it can affect, no side effects!

-In many cases this is very helpful, however a function modifying a table, cannot touch the input therefore must create a copy
+In many cases this is very helpful, however: a function modifying a table cannot touch the input must create a copy

 `data.table` uses pass-by-reference and avoids creating a copy.